maizzle/maizzle.com/content/docs/layouts.md

 ### Compiled CSS

-The compiled Tailwind CSS for the current Template is available under `page.css` :
+The compiled Tailwind CSS for the current Template is available under `page.css` - you need to output it in a `<style>` tag in your Layout in order for Tailwind CSS to work:

 ```html
 <style>{{{ page.css }}}</style>